ergelber/hms-test/README.md

  ### Backend improvements

 * The server code should never store data.
 As such it is not a truly RESTful application.
-It should be hooked up with the database and contain some security layers and permission.
-In other words the participant object would need additional properties.
+It should be hooked up with the database and contain some security layers and permissions.
+In other words the participant object would need additional properties, such as role, id, etc.
 * The PUT API uses an index to modify the correct participant, it would be better to use a primary key or some other unique value instead.
 * Port should not be hardcoded.